Rabbit Artificial Insemination at WCC - Guest Blog by Dakota Darst

 Using an artificial vagina (AV) designed for toy breed dogs that we have adapted for use in our rabbitry the semen collection is demonstrated.
 The buck is allowed to mount a “teaser” doe.
 As he attempts to copulate his penis is captured in the AV where the ejaculate will be collected.
 Unfortunately as both rabbits are in full coat collection proved to be difficult.
 It’s explained that we generally use standard coated does for collection at home as it’s easier and cleaner.

-empty insemination pistol fashioned out of a sheath and small syringe is used.
+After explaining how to examine for motility and concentration and prepare the sample the insemination process is demonstrated.
+For this demonstration an empty insemination pistol fashioned out of a sheath and small syringe is used. |

 The pair of Satin Angoras we showed at WCC are the result of an experimental AI breeding using frozen-thawed semen.